-What is the difference between NBA and FIBA basketball rules?
+What is the difference between NBA, WNBA, and FIBA basketball rules?

 One of the biggest differences between the NBA and FIBA is the size of the court.
 Currently, the NBA and WNBA play on a court that is slightly larger, coming in at 28.65 X 15.24 meters, while a FIBA court measures 28 X 15m.

 So is a bigger court better?
 Well, it is hard to say since the difference in overall court size is virtually minimal, although there is a major difference in regards to the three-point line.

 While sharpshooter Steph Curry may be raining threes 7.24m away from the basket in the NBA, anytime he trades in his Golden State Warriors jersey for a Team USA one, he’ll be shooting behind a line only 6.75m from the hoop.